Biography Ingelinn Eskildsen Pleym

 I work as a researcher in the department Marketing Research.
 My focus of interest is marketing and strategy related issues in international trade; development of new and established markets; strategic decision-making and how businesses cope with competition and product development.
 I have worked on many projects related to clipfish or whitefish industry, but I also work on projects related to pelagic Fish, salmon and byproducts from a variety of species.
 Further, I have been involved in projects related to quality and freshness of fish and questions related to sustainability.
 Currently we are working on a 3 year project on e-commerce.
 The market I know best is Brazil, but I have knowledge of Angola, Portugal and Spain, Japan, South-Korea and China.
 I also know South-east Asia from my days as a student there.

-Ingelinn Eskildsen has 2 scientific publications in Cristin:
+Ingelinn Eskildsen Pleym has 29 publications at Nofima:

 1. June 2019 – 31.
 May 2023

 AquaVitae aims to develop solutions for increasing the cultivation of low-trophic species, such as seaweed and sea urchins.

 What opportunities and challenges does e-commerce present for Norwegian seafood businesses, and what requirements apply for products sold online?